“ALL FOOD THAT’S FIT TO EAT”™

 We are always looking for volunteers for Kosodo.
 Free lodging, food grown in the village, great people – an experience that you cannot buy for the cost of getting there.

-To request permission to use any material from this site submit your request via e-mail to firstname.lastname@example.org or directly to the Copyright Clearance Center Inc. at www.copyright.com.
-Intellectual property of NEEM.org and its partners is fully protected by Copyright and trademark law.
+To request permission to use any material from this site submit your request via e-mail to the Copyright Clearance Center Inc. at www.copyright.com cc email@example.com.
+Intellectual property of the corporation, it’s marks, licenses and documents is fully protected by copyright and trademark law, licensed and fully enforced by our intellectual property law firm.™